relaycc/relay/.github/ISSUE_TEMPLATE/technical-debt.md

 # Read This First, Put An "x" In The Boxes

-- [] This issue describes something we want to build or implement and that something _is not user facing_.
-- [] This issue is _descriptive_ and _declarative_, but not _imperative_.
-It describes the end goal but does not prescribe actions.
+- [] This issue describes an improvement to _developer experience_ rather than the _user experience_.
 - [] This issue is _not a duplicate_.

 # Issue Creator Fills This Out

-**Describe the feature.**
+**Describe the problem.**
-What do you want to happen?
+What problem will the proposed solution solve?
+Will (and how) will the problem get worse over time?

-**Describe the use case.**
+**Describe the solution.**
-What problem does the feature solve?
-Which users would this feature apply to?
+What specifically do we need to do?
+What systems do we need to change?
+Do we need to add new systems?

 **Describe alternatives you've considered.**
 A clear and concise description of any alternative solutions or features you've considered.